Google Pixel 2 Review

-Even though it’s constructed from aluminium, the back has a stoney-like finish.
+The back has a stoney-like finish.
 It’s harsh and textured; strange at first but, ultimately, super-nice.
 It’s far grippier in the hand than shiny aluminium and isn’t as slippery when sat on a table the same way a glass back is.
-Neither does it appear to pick up fingerprints.
-It does give the impression that it might scratch off over time, but we’ll have to wait and see if that becomes an issue.

 The only design flourish is the glass ‘shade’ that sits just above the metal main body, covering the camera sensor and flash.
 Aside from adding contrast to the metal, this is where all the cellular and Wi-Fi antennas live.

-The rear of the Google Pixel 2 is well designed, then, but the front appears a little old-fashioned.
+The front also feels a little old-fashioned.
 Unlike the Pixel 2 XL or Samsung Galaxy S9, the Pixel 2 has a huge chin and forehead either side of the 5-inch display.
 The bezel here is more substantial than seen on the iPhone 8.
 Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S9 or Huawei P20, but those sport a much bigger 5.8-inch screen.

 It seems odd that Google has taken this design route, especially since more and more device makers are opting for a bezel-less look.
 At least Google has used that extra space on both ends of the phone to add dual front-facing stereo speakers – but it’s still hard to forgive.

 Like most flagship phones, the Pixel 2 is IP67-rated for water-resistance.
 Another, less desirable, trend Google has decided to follow is the removal of the headphone jack.
 I can only assume the decision was taken to help facilitate the phone’s water resistance but it’s a shame.
 And even though you get a USB-C to 3.5mm port dongle in the box and there are plenty of ‘Made for Google’ USB-C headphones coming soon, it’s annoying nevertheless.